marcostolosa/ios-penetration-testing-cheat-sheet/README.md

 Bypass any keyboard restriction by copying and pasting data into an input field.

-Access tokens should be short lived and invalidated once the user logs out.
+Access tokens should be short lived, and if possible, invalidated on logout.

 Don't forget to test widgets, push notifications, app extensions, and Firebase.